Darius Perkins: Career

 Perkins played Ben in the HBO miniseries All the Rivers Run in 1983, which earned him the Logie Award for Best Juvenile Performance.
 In 1984, he played Stephen Caine in the television film Matthew and Son, alongside Paul Cronin as Stephen's father Matthew.
 The film was based on the life of Victoria police surgeon Dr John Birrell.
 When Matthew and Son was not picked up for a series, Perkins joined new Seven Network soap opera Neighbours as Scott Robinson.
 His father Robbie Perkins was a freelance set designer, who helped create the original Neighbours sets.
 His brother Martin became a dresser on the serial.
 Perkins only appeared as Scott for the show's first year.
 When the series moved to Network Ten at the start of 1986, Perkins was sacked from the role due to alleged problems with his behaviour on the set, including lateness.
 He would later state, however, that his contract simply expired and he was not under obligation with Network Ten, after the series had moved from Network Seven.
 Jason Donovan took over the role and the character remained in the show until 1989.

 After leaving Neighbours, Perkins guested in a 1987 episode of The Flying Doctors as Glen Reid, a young man who takes a romantic interest in Dr. Chris Randall (Liz Burch).
 The following year, he took on the recurring role of Gary Samuels in Home and Away.
 Perkins was contracted for seven weeks and he felt challenged by the role, describing his character as a "psychotic sociopath".
 In 1991, Perkins appeared in the two-part miniseries Ratbag Hero.
 In 1994, he appeared once again in A Country Practice as Graham Irving, Jess Morrison's (Jane Hall) former boyfriend.
-He also worked behind the scenes, most notably in the art department for the TV series Crashburn.
+Perkins also worked behind the scenes, most notably in the art departments for the TV series Crashburn and Australian film Storm Warning.
+He served as the art director for Bollywood film Salaam Namaste.
 On 10 July 2013, it was announced that Perkins would be returning to Neighbours in the guest role playing Paul Robinson's shady business associate Marty Kranic.